 Leadership Network member's global communications

-Will Seal spent all his life up to age 21 within a broadly 2-4 km radius of central Auckland.
+Will Seal spent most of his life up to age 21 within a broadly 2-4 km radius of central Auckland.
 After that, he found himself dotted across the globe in places anywhere but Auckland CBD.
 From Fiji, to Sudan, to Somalia, to Laos, it’s safe to say Will’s 2-4 km radius of exploration has gone global.

 Will: “Everything I’ve done that is Asia-focused, I’ve engaged with the Foundation and Leadership Network members every step of the way.”